tmoesl/customer-demand-analysis/README.md

 ├── environment.yml    <- Conda environment configuration with dependencies.
 │
 ├── data
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── processed      <- The final, processed data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
+│   └── raw            <- The original, immutable data.
 │
 ├── notebooks          <- Jupyter notebooks for data exploration and analysis.
 │